 I was an amateur, yes, but I went to extremes to not take a picture of myself.

-If you would have run into me on the street in 2010, you wouldn’t even have known who I was because, at the time, I was two years removed from pregnancy and wasn’t smoking a joint.
+If you would have run into me on the street in 2010, you wouldn’t even have known who I was because I was two years removed from pregnancy and wasn’t smoking a joint.

 I figured I needed people to know exactly who they were reading.